michaelchadwick/gemwarrior-ruby/README.md

 ## Main Commands

 `> character`             - character check for visual identity
 `> inventory [object]`    - check your inventory (or an individual item within)
 `> rest`                  - take a load off and replenish hp
 `> look      [object]`    - look at current location and its items and monsters
 `> take      [object]`    - take an item from a location
 `> use       [object]`    - use an item from your inventory or current location
 `> drop      [object]`    - drop an item from your inventory
 `> equip     [object]`    - designate an item in your inventory your weapon
 `> unequip   [object]`    - stop using an item in your inventory as your weapon `> go        [direction]` - go in a direction, if possible (north|east|south|west work as shortcuts) `> attack    [monster]`   - attack a monster
 `> change    [attribute]` - change some things about yourself
 `> help`                  - display available commands
-`> quit` - quit this nonsense w/ prompt
+`> version`               - display current game version `> quit`                  - quit this nonsense w/ prompt
 `> quit!`                 - quit this nonsense w/o prompt

 ## In Progress, Yanno

-This is in beta testing right now, and if you wish to help out in an official way, please visit [the main Gem Warrior homepage](http://gw.codana.me).
+Gem Warrior is in heavy beta testing right now, and if you wish to help out in an official way, please visit [the main Gem Warrior homepage](http://gw.codana.me) for more information.

-## Current Issues
+## Current Issues/Requests

-My old list of issues/features has been moved to the [Github issues section](https://github.com/michaelchadwick/gemwarrior/issues).
-Feel free to add any bugs you find while playing, or any requests for new features, over there.
+The old list of issues/features has been moved to the [Github issues section](https://github.com/michaelchadwick/gemwarrior/issues).
+Feel free to go there to add any bugs you find while playing or any requests for new features.